 Being accused of or arrested for a criminal offense in Michigan is bad enough, but your case becomes even more overwhelming when you add an element of criminal sexual conduct into it (CSC degrees).
+Contact our assault with intent to commit CSC lawyer now.
+Our experience can help you.

 Not only is it a felony punishable by imprisonment, but you are typically required to publish your details in the sex offender registry, i.e. the Michigan Sex Offender Registry, among other repercussions.